Waleedprw22/Work_Public/Person_tracker/READ.md

 To run this project on your local machine, follow these steps:

-1. Clone this repository: `git clone https://github.com/yourusername/center-point-tracking.git`
-2. Install the required dependencies: `pip install opencv-python pytube`
-3. Download the YOLOv3 model files and place them in the appropriate directory.
+1. Download source code from https://techvidvan.com/tutorials/opencv-vehicle-detection-classification-counting/
+2. Install dependencies from link above.
-4. Run the script: `python center_point_timer.py`
+3. Replace main script with: `python center_point_timer.py`

 Make sure to customize the region coordinates and other settings according to your requirements.